valisoftworks/react-apply-darkmode/README.md

 ### Persistence

-You will need to implement your own wrapper component or container to persist dark mode across browser sessions by changing values supplied to the `appearance` prop. `localStorage` and `redux` (with `redux-persist`) are both good solutions.
+You will need to implement your own solution to persist dark mode across browser sessions by changing values supplied to the `appearance` prop.

+Setting status as a key-value pair in `localStorage` is most appropriate, although you may elect to incorporate this into your `redux` store.

 ### Colors

 `react-apply-darkmode` will tone down bright colors and reduce contrast.

-Don't assume that a color is going to work optimally in light and dark mode; always do a visual test by switching between both modes!
+The extremity of this adjustment can range from subtle to intense; minor changes to the hue can have a large impact on the final result.

+Try to stick to subtler filter options to avoid making color-coding bothersome.
+Sometimes, good enough is good enough!

 ### Images

-Maximize transparency of image assets! `react-apply-darkmode` will not invert images (to preserve your sanity), so make sure your images have transparent backgrounds and transparency where color isn't needed.
+Maximize transparency of image assets!
+For the most part, `react-apply-darkmode` will not invert images.

+Make sure your images have transparent backgrounds and transparency where color isn't absolutely needed, especially for logos.
-Also, try to use colors that have good contrast in both light and dark mode.

 ### Theming Conflicts

-Don't use another dark mode theming solution alongside `react-apply-darkmode` (i.e. with React context/providers, CSS classes, or another package).
-This can cause undesirable flickering effects when solutions try to compensate for each other's changes.
+Try to avoid using another dark mode theming solution alongside `react-apply-darkmode` (e.g. with React context/providers, CSS classes, or another package).

+This can
+cause undesirable flickering effects when solutions try to compensate for each other's changes.

 ### Component Library Issues

 Certain UI component libraries don't work well with `react-apply-darkmode`.

-Audit a library before choosing it!
-Installing the Dark Reader browser extension (Chrome or Firefox, for best results) and exploring a component library's site will give you a good idea of how well it works.
+Installing the Dark Reader browser extension
+(Chrome or Firefox, for best results) and exploring a component library's site will give you a good idea of how well it works.

-You can view a list of issue libraries [here](https://github.com/valisoftpdx/react-apply-darkmode/wiki/Issue-Component-Libraries).
+You can view a (incomplete) list of issue libraries [here](https://github.com/valisoftpdx/react-apply-darkmode/wiki/Issue-Component-Libraries).

 ## Credits